 November 25th was not just another Thanksgiving Day in 1976.
 It was a day that would forever live in the annals of rock and roll history.
 Most of you probably already know what I’m talking about.
 Why, The Last Waltz, of course.
 Joining the pantheon of special guests that day would be Bob Margolin, who at that time had already been playing guitar for Muddy Waters for a few years.
 Surely, you recall Muddy’s white-hot performance of “Mannish Boy” in The Last Waltz.
 Bob channeled Muddy, as if possessed by the spirit of his late great friend, on 2017’s The Last Waltz 40 Tour.
 We talk a little about that in our interview.

 We also get into backstage moments, what it was like working with certain artists, and what Bob is up to these days.
 I was delighted to learn that he continues to write columns, teach various masterclass workshops, record, and tour worldwide.
-Bob has won two Blues Music Awards for Guitar, respectively, and has also won the 2017 Best Male Traditional Artist Award.
-He even won the 2013 Keeping the Blues Alive Award for journalism.
-It’s musicians like him that carry the torch for true roots, and that inspire younger generations to do the same.
+Bob has won two Blues Music Awards for Guitar, Best Male Traditional Artist Award in 2017, and Keeping the Blues Alive Award for journalism in 2013.

 Lauren for American Blues Scene: